LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 As part of the MHCLG bid success we've been able to access free training from the [GDS Academy](https://gdsacademy.campaign.gov.uk/).
 For us this meant a three-day [Agile for Teams](https://www.gov.uk/guidance/agile-for-teams-course-description) course in London.

-As part of our work with our delivery partners Torchbox we'll also be accessing a 1-day user research training course.
+As part of our work with our delivery partners Torchbox we've had a 1-day [user research training course](https://github.com/LocalDigitalChatbots/localdigitalchatbots.github.io/blob/master/resources/training/Torchbox%20User%20Research%20Training%20for%20Councils.pdf).